dusjagr/RandeChistli/README.md

 3. Configure your board settings for ATtiny85
 4. Upload to your device

+### Audio Bootloader Method

+If your device is configured with the [NEO Coconut Audio Bootloader](https://github.com/8BitMixtape/8Bit-Mixtape-NEO/wiki), you can upload code using audio files.
+This method was used in the original Gär Lämpli project.

 ## Configuration

 The main parameters can be adjusted in the code: